-Mark a spot on the exterior of the differential cover plate in the position shown in Figure 6. (i.e., toward the bottom in the center of the flat area that will be accessible from the outside and clear of all moving components inside).
+Mark a spot on the exterior of the differential cover plate in the position shown in Figure 8. (i.e., toward the 10 o'clock hole, in the flat area that will be accessible from the outside and clear of all moving components inside).

-Secure the differential cover plate to a work bench.
-Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the outside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
+☐ Secure the differential cover plate to a work bench. ☐ Drill an 11.2mm [7/16"] diameter hole through the cover plate square to the outside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
 Remove any sharp edges that may chip off from around the hole and fall into the housing.
 Thoroughly clean the cover plate to remove any filings from drilling